 Today's rates are at historic lows.
 It's the perfect time to buy a home or refinance, despite student loans that have hindered your progress in the past.

 New student loan rules are in effect immediately.
-If you've been denied, or simply have not yet tried, it's a great time to check your home buying or refinance eligibility.Click to see today's rates (Oct 20th, 2017)
+If you've been denied, or simply have not yet tried, it's a great time to check your home buying or refinance eligibility.Verify your new rate (Dec 13th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.